Godzilla: Unleashed Reader Review

 Initially you have a choice of three monsters to control; eventually you will unlock quite a lot by purchasing them with points earned in the different missions.
 Unlike the Gamecube game, this one is not linear.
 Stages are different cities and often you have two or more choices of city to go to.
 Your goal in each city is to destroy the active crystals or take out enemy monsters or sometimes a larger enemy like a spacecraft.
 You will often have allied monsters on a stage with you that act independently.

 If no "win" conditions are achieved the stage ends and you go to the next day/mission.
-There are frequent cutscenes that advance the plot against static hand-drawn-looking images, which helps keep the focus.
+There are frequent cutscenes that advance the plot with audio against static hand-drawn-looking images, which helps keep the focus.
 Before starting each day/mission your goals are outlined, so it pays to read the opening text because there's no further instruction once you start.

 The major critique of this game is the control and I have to agree, it's not perfect, but not as dire as made out.
 I think the main criticism is that it tries to do too much.
 The Gamecube game used direction on the stick plus button presses to pull off different moves; this game uses directional shakes of the wiimote followed by button presses.
 After some thought I can see the logic.
 The wiimote is exclusively for attack and the nunchuk largely for movement.
 Using a nunchuk shake for jump is fine, but the problem with the gestures for attacks is that they're not fine-tuned enough so you often will get a false register of the opposite direction you're trying to shake.
 This isn't a disaster that would stop you from enjoying the game, but it's something that shows this game could have used a little more polish or possibly dialled back the number of gestures available.
 Having said that, many of the fierce attacks (hold A+B and move the wiimote in a direction) are the same regardless of the direction chosen, but some monsters have more moves than others.
 The training mode is a must to get a basic feel for it; in the course of playing the story mode you get more of the hang of things and it starts to get familiar.
 Ranged energy attacks are far more difficult to pull off; you have a meter that doesn't automatically recharge as in the Gamecube game, but must be manually charged.
 Whilst slightly annoying, it's actually good in a way as it prevents the kind of cheap attacks that plagued the Gamecube version, especially with Destoroyah.
 It also makes for less long-distance fighting.
 The damage from energy attacks has also been scaled back a bit and it takes more damage to take down the monsters.
 As a result fights are a bit longer, which is more in keeping with the films.
 Basically this game's attacks require a bit more thought and planning; the Gamecube game is basically a button masher and neither one is Street Fighter.